Philotheus of Sinai

 Philotheus of Sinai was a Christian monk and writer who lived in Egypt.
 He lived sometime before 1100 – most likely during the 9th century, or possibly the 10th century.
 Very little is known about his life.

 Life

 Philotheus was the hegumen of Saint Catherine's Monastery (also known as the Monastery of the Burning Bush) in the Sinai Peninsula.

 Philotheus of Sinai followed the Sinaitic ascetic tradition of John Climacus.
 His writings are similar to those of Hesychius of Sinai.
-These three monks of Sinai (namely John Climacus, Hesychius of Sinai, and Philotheus of Sinai) are often considered to form a single Sinaitic literary and religious tradition.
+John Climacus, Hesychius of Sinai and Philotheus of Sinai are often considered to form a single Sinaitic literary and spiritual tradition.

 Works

-His 40 Texts on Watchfulness (νηπτικὰ κεφάλαια) are included in the Philokalia.
+His 40 Chapters on Watchfulness (νηπτικὰ κεφάλαια) are included in the Philokalia.